KrishDave1/ImageEditor-Website/README.md

 ## Usage

--Access the ImageEditor-Website through your web browser.
+- Access the ImageEditor-Website through your web browser.
--Upload an image to the platform.
+- Upload an image to the platform.
--Apply various effects from the provided list.
+- Apply various effects from the provided list.
--Save or download the edited image.
+- Save or download the edited image.
--Check the logs section to see your image effect application history.
+- Check the logs section to see your image effect application history.